The Differences Between Public Relations and Marketing: Explained

 About Channel V Media

-We are an award-winning New York City PR and communications agency and we have more than 12 years of experience.
+Here at Channel V Media, we are an award-winning New York City PR and communications agency and we have more than 12 years of experience.

 We build market momentum for Fortune 500 and Emerging companies.
 Advising on Communications Strategy, PR strategy, and digital marketing.
 CVM builds awareness for companies and their products, develops C-suite leaders into industry visionaries, positions clients to be among the most vocal in high-value conversations, and drives inbound leads.